The Donnenworth House is a municipal historic site designated for its architectural and historical values.

 Wood frame construction with hip and gable roofs.
 Long H-shaped plan; pressure treated frame foundation and basement; cedar shake shingles; shiplap wood siding.

-In 1983, the YHMA secured permission from Finning Tractor to operate their walking tours from the building.
+In 1983, the Yukon Historical & Museums Association secured permission from the owners (Finning Tractor) to operate their walking tours from the building.
 In 1984, it was purchased by the City of Whitehorse, renovated extensively, and converted into the YHMA office.

 Donnenworth House, file No. 3630 50 10 Historic Sites Unit, Cultural Services Branch, Yukon Government